 We believe that we are well placed to manage the risks of modern slavery and human trafficking.
 The nature of our industry means that our main IT equipment, services and software are supplied by international businesses that have well resourced ethical trading teams.
 Where we are sourcing locally our procurement teams have procedures in place to minimise risks and are trained to spot the signs of individuals who may be subject to modern slavery pressures.

 We recognise that India is considered to be a higher risk environment than the United Kingdom.
 We have taken account of this and require our local supply chain to adhere to the same ethical standards as our United Kingdom supply chain.
 Our team in India have a heightened awareness of the risks and are careful to only select supplier meeting our objective standards.

 It is our belief that, with the cooperation and rigorous policies of our suppliers, we can eliminate slavery from our supply chains.
 As part of our initiative to identify and mitigate risk, we have in place a number of processes to:

-To demonstrate that the steps described above are being properly adopted throughout the business, we have engaged advisors to undertake an internal review of our compliance.
-Based on the outcome of this report, we are making changes to our modern slavery assessment, and our procurement team will re-evaluate our supply chain and our new supplier on-boarding processes.
+To demonstrate that the steps described above are being properly adopted throughout the business, we engaged advisors to undertake an internal review of our compliance.
+Based on the outcome of this report, we have made changes to our modern slavery assessment, and our procurement team has re-evaluated our supply chain and our new supplier on-boarding processes.

 To ensure a high level of understanding of the risks of modern slavery in our supply chains and our business, we educate our employees regarding the types of factors that can indicate whether any worker (permanent or temporary) in the Redcentric Group’s supply chain is subject to undue influence.
 In doing so, the Redcentric Group actively encourages employees to report any suspicious activity to their line manager or a board member.